-Engineers need to be problem solvers with plenty of creativity and imagination.
-With Sylvan's Engineering courses in Washington, now is the time for future engineers to develop these important skills — and have fun with new friends as they do so!
-Kids love to figure out how toys, gadgets and other devices work, so our sessions are built around real-life mechanical and architectural challenges.
-Every week, your child will partner with a friend to build, test and redesign structures, mastering important STEM concepts (science, technology, engineering and math) along the way.
+Successful engineers aren't just problem solvers: they have creativity and imagination.
+With Sylvan's Engineering courses in Washington, there's never been a better time for budding engineers to enhance these skills — and have a blast doing it!
+We appreciate that kids like to tinker with toys, gadgets and other devices to figure out how they work, so our sessions emphasize real challenges in mechanics and architecture.
+Each week, your child will buddy up with a friend to learn important STEM concepts (science, technology, engineering and math) by building, testing and redesigning various structures and objects.
 After all, it's so much easier to engage in learning if it happens to be great fun as well!

 Our Engineering courses in Washington focus on creativity, and also feature: